What are you covered for?

 What part of the build is covered?

 Building a new home or making a significant alteration is probably the biggest investment you’ll ever make, and if anything goes wrong it could be the most costly too.
-Build with complete peace of mind with a Halo 10-Year Residential Guarantee.

 Floors

-[examples of structural elements]
+Examples of structural elements:

 • Concrete foundations, foundation walls and floor systems